Bankruptcy After Divorce

 You have likely been dealing with a lot of difficult situations as you’ve been through two stressful legal matters recently.
 Divorce can change your life, but it can also give you serious financial burden.
 Bankruptcy can help eliminate much of that burden.

 Helping You Get Back on Track

 We understand the stress that comes with financial difficulty, especially after going through a trying divorce proceeding.
 We will work with you to find the right debt relief solution to fit your needs.
-There are certain divorce-related debts that you may be able to eliminate through bankruptcy and others that you cannot dispose of.
-You can rely on a Charleston Bankruptcy Lawyer to stand up for your rights and see that you receive a fair legal process.
+You may be able to eliminate certain divorce-related debts through bankruptcy, but there are others you can’t dispose of.
+You can rely on a Charleston bankruptcy lawyer to stand up for your rights and see that you receive a fair legal process.

 For example, any court-ordered child support or spousal support cannot be eliminated, but you may be able to make up your back payments through a Chapter 13 payment plan.
 However, if you were ordered to pay a debt — such as a credit card bill — in the divorce settlement, it may be possible to eliminate it completely in a Chapter 7 filing.

-As you can see, there are a number of options that can be pursued in these situations.
-Our founding attorney, Richard A. Steadman Jr., will help you understand all the pros and cons of a particular course of action and give you all the information you need to make a sound decision.
+As you can see, you have a number options to pursue in these situations.
+Our founding attorney, Richard A. Steadman Jr., will help you understand both the pros and cons of a particular course of action and give you all the information you need to make a sound decision.
 We provide personalized service to every client.
 We will be there with you every step of the way and see you through to the end.